Toke Atoll: 20th century to present

 While en route from the US to Asia in April 1953, LST 1138, later commissioned as USS Steuben County, dropped anchor at Toke to search for rumored Japanese WWII-era stragglers.
 The landing party found no signs of any current occupants.

 Toke Atoll was within the fallout zone of the Castle Bravo nuclear test.
 The degree of contamination in coconuts and coconut crabs is unknown, but levels are monitored on nearby Utirik.

 A 1981 study of fish and invertebrates within the lagoon found that the level of radio-nucleotides in muscle tissue was within the range found in fish products imported to the US and Japanese markets.
 The worldwide source of seafood-borne radio-nucleotides is a result of atmospheric nuclear testing since 1945, and therefore any residual activity from the 1950s Castle series of tests contributes only a small fraction of the contamination within the lagoon's sea life.

+On January 3, 2019 the 308-foot Chinese-flagged commercial fishing vessel Ou Ya Leng ran aground on a reef on the south west end of the atoll after taking on water.
+All 24 sailors were found aboard and safe.
+They were later rescued by ships from the marshall islands.
+The cargo was unloaded by nearby fishing vessels.
+As of 2024 the ship is still stuck abandoned on the atoll.